-Is it the nature of the remaining resource base that has been the primary influence on historical declining trends in new field discoveries, or was it instead the economic and regulatory environment that provided the controlling influence?
+is it the nature of the remaining resource base that has been the primary influence on historical declining trends in new field discoveries, or was it instead the economic and regulatory environment that provided the controlling influence?
 Does the relatively low rate of discovery of large new gasfields during the last decade and a half reflect resource depletion, or are these rates an artifact of the erratic price and regulatory history of natural gas?
 If gas resources are substantially depleted, it appears unlikely that gas finding rates and discoveries of large new fields will rebound to levels that would sustain high production rates.
 If the economic/regulatory history of gas is the cause, then optimism about future production potential may be well founded, assuming that economic and regulatory conditions can be made favorable to the gas discovery process.

 The basic argument that low finding rates for new fields and other warning signals do not reflect resource depletion centers around the idea that the rigid price controls of the period before passage of the Natural Gas Policy Act of 1978 (NGPA) locked drilling into lower cost and risk areas that do not coincide with where the major gas potential resides.
 The "culprit" for this is said to be the method used by the old Federal Power Commission (FPC) to calculate allowable "area" and "national" gas prices.
-FPC assumed that future exploratory and development costs would be similar to past average costs, and by basing the allowable price on this assumption, essentiall, guaranteed that drilling would be confined to areas where costs were expected to be low.
+FPC assumed that future exploratory and development costs would be similar to past average costs, and by basing the allowable price on this assumption, essentially guaranteed that drilling would be confined to areas where costs were expected to be low.

 A past proponent of this view has been the American Gas Association.
 AGA has conducted a series of studies32 comparing total gas well completions to estimates of gas resource potential in the Outer Continental Shelf, Alaska, the shallow Lower 48 area, and deep (below 15,000 ft) horizons.
-Their September 1979 analysis, which includes drilling data through 1977, concludes that "the drilling data suggested that the decline in proved reserves was not due to a depletion of gas sources but rather to a lack of economic incentives for drilling under an artificially constrained, regulated environment [emphasis added].
-"3" This conclusion was based on the poor correlation of gas well completions to gas resource potential detected in the study (see the first two circle charts in fig. 13).
+Its September 1979 analysis, which includes drilling data through 1977, concludes that "the drilling data suggested that the decline in proved reserves was not due to a depletion of gas sources but rather to a lack of economic incentives for drilling under an artificially constrained, regulated environment [emphasis added]."33 This conclusion was based on the poor correlation of gas well completions to gas resource potential detected in the study (see the first two circle charts in fig. 13).
 However, a more recent (January 1981) analysis added a comparison of gas well expenditures to gas resource potential (third circle chart in fig. 13).
-Noticing a good correlation of expenditures to resource potential, AGA omitted the earlier conclusion and attributed the imbalance between drilling and potential to "the much lower cost-per-well and cost-per-foot figures for the shallow, Lower 48 wells."34 The very high drill-
+Noticing a good correlation of expenditures to resource potential, AGA omitted the earlier conclusion and attributed the imbalance between drilling and potential to "the much lower cost-per-well and cost-per-foot figures for the shallow, Lower 48 wells.
+"34The very high drilling costs and risks of the high gas potential frontier areas necessitate a very cautious attitude toward drilling, whereas the lower costs

-32The latest is AGA, "Gas Well Drilling Activity and Expenditures in Relation to Potential Resources," Gas Energy Review, vol. 9, No. 1, January 1981.
+32Thelatest is AGA, "Gas Well Drilling Activity and Expenditures in Relation to Potential Resources, " Gas Energy Review, vol. 9, No. 1, January 1981.

-[●] The measure used for "Resource Potential" was PGC's estimates of potential supply.
+^{}The measure used for "Resource Potential" was $PGC^{\prime}s$ estimates of potential supply.